Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

-To quantitatively evaluate our method, we perform two perceptual studies.
-Both have the form of a two-alternative forced-choice (2AFC) study; users are shown a pair of two options, and choose one according to the statement ``Which one of the two examples has more realistic (i.e. natural and physically plausible) human-scene interaction?''
+We quantiatively evaluate \modelname with two perceptual studies.
+In both, subjects are shown a pair of two rendered scenes, and must choose the one that best answers the question ``Which one of the two examples has more realistic (i.e. natural and physically plausible) human-scene interaction?''
+We also evaluate physical plausibility and diversity.

 \textbf{Comparison to \prox ground truth:} We follow the protocol of Zhang \etal \cite{PLACE:3DV:2020} and compare our results to randomly selected examples from \prox ground truth.
 We take $4$ real scenes from the \prox \cite{PROX:2019} test set, namely MPH16, MPH1Library, N0SittingBooth and N3OpenArea.
 We take $100$ \smplX bodies from the \agora \cite{agora2020} dataset, corresponding to $100$ different \threeD scans from \renderpeople.
 We take each of these bodies and sample one \featMap for each, using our cVAE.
-We then optimize the placement of each sample in all the scenes, one body per scene.
-For unclothed bodies (Tab. \ref{table:affordanceEval___GENERATION_vs_PROX_GT}, rows 1-3), this optimization changes the pose slightly to fit the scene (Eq.~\ref{eq:afford}).
-For clothed bodies (Tab. \ref{table:affordanceEval___GENERATION_vs_PROX_GT}, rows 4-5), the pose is kept fixed (Eq.~\ref{eq:afford_cloth}).
+We then automatically optimize the placement of each sample in all the scenes, one body per scene.
+For unclothed bodies (Tab.~\ref{table:affordanceEval___GENERATION_vs_PROX_GT}, rows 1-3), this optimization changes the pose slightly to fit the scene (Eq.~\ref{eq:afford}).
+For clothed bodies (Tab.~\ref{table:affordanceEval___GENERATION_vs_PROX_GT}, rows 4-5), the pose is kept fixed (Eq.~\ref{eq:afford_cloth}).
 For each variant, this optimization results in $400$ unique body-scene pairs.
-We render each \threeD human-scene interaction from $2$ views so that raters are able to get a good sense of the \threeD relationships from images.
-Using Amazon Mechanical Turk (AMT), we show these results to $3$ different raters.
+We render each \threeD human-scene interaction from $2$ views so that subjects are able to get a good sense of the \threeD relationships from the images.
+Using Amazon Mechanical Turk (AMT), we show these results to $3$ different subjects.
 This results in $1200$ unique ratings.
-The results are shown in Tab. \ref{table:affordanceEval___GENERATION_vs_PROX_GT}. \modelname (contact only) and the state-of-the-art method \place \cite{PLACE:3DV:2020} are both almost indistinguishable from the \prox ground truth.
-However, the proposed \modelname (contact + semantics) (row $3$) outperforms both \modelname (contact only) (row $2$) and \place \cite{PLACE:3DV:2020} (row $1$), thus \jargonContact and scene semantics are complementary.
-Lastly, the use of high quality clothed meshes (bottom two rows) influences the perceived realism significantly.
+The results are shown in Tab.~\ref{table:affordanceEval___GENERATION_vs_PROX_GT}. \modelname (contact only) and the state-of-the-art method \place \cite{PLACE:3DV:2020} are both almost indistinguishable from the \prox ground truth.
+However, the proposed \modelname (contact + semantics) (row $3$) outperforms both \modelname (contact only) (row $2$) and \place \cite{PLACE:3DV:2020} (row $1$), thus modeling scene semantics increases realism.
+Lastly, the rendering of high quality clothed meshes (bottom two rows) influences the perceived realism significantly.